 Were you just a few credits short of getting your degree?

-As from the start of 2015 we can grant separate study right.
-The separate study right can be granted to those who have interrupted their studies without them having to participate in normal student admissions as part of the universities’ joint application process.
+A separate study right can be granted to those who have interrupted their studies without them having to participate in normal student admissions as part of the universities’ joint application process.

 1) The applicant will continue with university of applied sciences studies begun previously in Finland within the same or an equivalent degree with the intention of completing the degree.
 Those applying for separate right to study must not hold a valid study right for the degree for which they are applying (unlike transfer students).

 2) The applicant has forgone his/her study right for one or more of the following reasons:

 - his/her right to study is no longer valid (has ended)